emberjs/ember.js/FEATURES.md

   Implements RFC https://github.com/emberjs/rfcs/pull/38, adding support for routable components.

-* `ember-htmlbars-local-lookup`

-  Provides the ability for component lookup to be relative to the source template.

-  When the proper API's are implemented by the resolver in use this feature allows `{{x-foo}}` in a given routes template (say the `post` route) to lookup a component nested under `post`.

 * `ember-route-serializers`

   Deprecates `Route#serialize` and introduces a `serialize` option to the router DSL as a replacement (as per the [Route Serializers RFC](https://github.com/emberjs/rfcs/blob/master/text/0120-route-serializers.md)).